Kitware/pybsm/README.md

 This repo builds off of the work done by LeMaster and Eismann in creating the original pyBSM package for modeling image systems [[1]](#1) as well as LeMaster, et al. in their work in validating the pyBSM package [[2]](#2).

+NOTE: A set of functions which infer OTFs from user data has been removed from the current distribution of pyBSM.
+They are archived under the v0.7.0 tag if they are needed.

 <!-- :auto installation: -->
 ## Installation
 The following steps assume the source tree has been acquired locally.